search engine optimization

 We tend to approach the question of which search terms to pursue in reverse.
 Most SEO companies start with a list of search terms provided by the client.
 While we do take those into consideration, we also look at the search terms people actually type into search queries including long-tail search terms.
 Often we will build a sitemap based on a taxonomy learned from real-world search phrases, a bottom-up approach.
 This helps insure the site, its content, and its structure reflect the real world needs of user intent.

 We also look at the inbound links from third-party sites that already point to the site.
 We examine the topical relevance of links, the anchor text, and how trustworthy each link is.
 Sometimes a client will have inbound links from "bad neighborhoods".
 These types of links can diminish, rather than improve the strength of a web page.
 When bad links are found we add them to a link disavow list for later removal via Google Webmaster Console.
+Various link structures will be considered, for example, a two-tier link building structure vs. a traditional single inbound link system.

 The relative strength of the home page of the site, and various sub-pages is measured using both the Domain Authority and Page Authority metrics.
 Domain Authority is a score from 0 to 100 that attempts to predict how search engines will rate, and rank, a page.
 It measures the relative "strength" of either the website as a whole, or a specific page.
 We use authority measurements to help us compare the relative strength of our clients web pages against those of competitors.